By: Carole Norman Scott

 The “Colony” where Ben lives…a church in the center, cottages all around

 The Lord provided the “just-right” place for Ben and then gave us His peace in the midst of the many overwhelming circumstances and changes involved.
 Ben moved to the Conway Human Development Center in Conway, AR. (lovingly referred to as The Colony), in February of 1976.
-He has lived there for thirty-eight years, and is now fifty-two years old.
+He has lived there for forty-two years, and is now fifty-six years old.
 About one year after his arrival there, they started a program for autistic children and adults, and he began to get the Behavior Modification and “one-on-one” training that he had always needed, but had never received…even in his special-school settings.
 Over the years, God has provided a calm spirit for Ben so that he has been able to come home for a week to ten days…at least every three to four months.
 He has also opened the way for him to obtain job-placement skills, and has surrounded him with caring people as his instructors and caregivers.
 All this has helped give Ben a new enjoyment of life.
 Thankfully, some of the breakthroughs so longed for in the past have finally begun to form.
 He is now able to show affection more appropriately.
 All through the years, Iwould say, “I love you Ben”, and he would just repeat those words back to me mechanically.
 Recently, he blurted out, “I love you Mom” in response.
 That was a first for him, and a great joy to me after all these years!
 He is also able to relate to people and situations more accurately, for which we are truly thankful.
 He still may have a long way to go by this world’s standards, as his perceptions of situations leave a lot to be desired sometimes, but progress IS being made!

 Ben at 27